Senior US officials on Nepal visit as two nations mark 75 years of diplomatic ties | Science-Environment

 - Nepal

-Two senior US officials will visit Nepal to address challenges like Covid-19, climate change and strengthening democracies as the two nations mark their 75 years of diplomatic relations, the US embassy here said.
+Two senior US officials will meet Nepal's top leadership here to address challenges like Covid-19, climate change and strengthening democracies as the two nations mark their 75 years of diplomatic relations, said the US embassy in Kathmandu.

-While US Assistant Secretary of State for South and Central Asia Donald Lu will arrive in Kathmandu on Wednesday, Deputy Assistant Secretary of State for South and Central Asia Kelly Keiderling will arrive here on Thursday, it said in a press statement.
+While US Assistant Secretary of State for South and Central Asia Donald Lu arrived here on Wednesday evening, Deputy Assistant Secretary of State for South and Central Asia Kelly Keiderling will arrive on Thursday, the US embassy said in a press statement.

 The visit is taking place on the occasion of 75 years of diplomatic relations between Nepal and US, the statement said.